dinglidingli/PixelHolder-Sinatra/README.md

 Image Type
 ----------
-PixelHoldr currently generates three types of image placeholders: image, solid fill, and gradient fill.
+PixelHolder currently generates three types of image placeholders: image, solid fill, and gradient fill.
 The image type is specified in the first segment of the URL.

 Image placeholders are automatically generated depending on the comma separated keywords specified. e.g., you can search for `brown,dogs` to search Flickr for brown dogs.